 Having covered “Submitting changes to Google” in part 1, we’re now looking at how to submit changes to Bing

-As briefly mention in the last post, Bing also provides results for other search engines, including (but not limited to) Yahoo!, AOL, DuckDuckGo and Ecosia.
-Each is a different avenue to find and discover your websites content, which is why Bing should not be ignored.
+As briefly mentioned in the last post, Bing also provides results for other search engines, including (but not limited to) Yahoo!, AOL, DuckDuckGo and Ecosia.
+Each is a different avenue to find and discover your website’s content, which is why Bing should not be ignored.

 How do you submit changes to Bing?

 To submit changes you have made on any of your pages to Bing, you will need to ensure your site is verified through Bing Webmaster Tools.
 This can be done in a similar way to Google, by adding a single line of HTML to your website.